 I am okay to know that this little guy may be held just as much by his brothers as he is by me.

 I am okay for imperfections in the transition.
 In fact, I expect them.

 And I am okay with ALL of the aforementioned realities combined.
 In fact, I am more than okay with them.
 I am just as elated for baby number #4’s arrival as I was for my first son!

-Because at the end of the day, I may not have all of the answers to knowing how welcoming a new baby into a family will work, but I do know this.
-I love the idea of someone looking at our crazy and wild crew and saying, “When I grow up, I want to have a big family like that.”
+Because at the end of the day, I may not have all of the answers to knowing how preparing for a new baby into a big family will work, but I do know this: I love the idea of someone looking at our crazy and wild crew and saying, “When I grow up, I want to have a big family like that.”

 Because I get to be a part of that big family they’re referring to.
 And I cannot think of a sweeter privilege.